 - 1/2 cup of butter (1 stick), slightly softened

 - 8 oz cream cheese, softened

 - A small drop of Americolor gel food coloring in Electric Pink

-- Preheat oven to 350.
+Preheat oven to 350 F degrees.
 Get muffins tins ready with cupcake papers.

-- Take a small ziplock bag and fill it with the cream cheese filling.
+Take a small ziplock bag and fill it with about 1/2 cup of the cream cheese frosting.

 Snip off a small corner and fill each heart with the cream cheese.